veenida/Fake-News-Detection-/Project-Management-Plan/G-Company-Organization.md

 A group of eager UTeM students that are interested in AI founded this startup.
 They are passionate about AI software and products and want to make AI more widely available.
 Our company was based in Durian Tunggal,Melaka.

 # OUR MISSION
-BRING CUTTING EDGE ARTIFICIAL INTELLIGENCE(AI) TECHNOLOGY TO THE COMMUNITY AND DAILY LIFE

 # Innovation
-We change the way of how people think about AI and change their life habit.

 # OUR TEAM
 **CHIEF EXECUTIVE OFFICIAL (CEO)**